jmw86069/venndir/README.md

 <img src="man/figures/README-venndir_1-1.png" width="100%" />

-It is mostly helpful when you want to see how many overlaps agree up and down, and when the overlaps that disagree in direction are less interesting.
-For example, sometimes the overlaps are mostly `up-up` and rarely `down-down`, which can be very helpful to know.

 ### overlap_type=“each”

-The option `overlap_type="each"` shows the count for each directional combination.
-It works best when you want to see all the details, typically for only 2 or 3 sets.
+This option shows the count for each combination.
+It works best when you want to see all the details, however it can create a lot of labels!

 ``` r
 venndir(setlist_dir, overlap_type="each")